thohemp/thohemp.github.io/content/event/example/index.md

 ---
-title: Talk at WACV on Hawaii, January 2024
+title: Talk at the WACV on Hawaii, January 2024

 event: IEEE/CVF Winter Conference on Applications of Computer Vision (WACV)
 event_url: https://wacv2024.thecvf.com/